-On a cluster command switch, this command displays the cluster name and the total number of members.
+On a cluster command switch stack or cluster command switch, this command displays the cluster name and the total number of members.
 It also shows the cluster status and time since the status changed.
 If redundancy is enabled, it displays the primary and secondary command-switch information.